Introduction

 Conditions appear in many places in Glide and are used in different ways.
 You can use Conditions to do things like:

-- Show the delete button only if a user has the right priveledges
+• Show the delete button only if a user has the right privileges

-- Visibility lets you hide tabs and components.
-If there are certain screens or functionality that you don't want users to have access to, you should check this out.
+2. Visibility lets you hide tabs and components.
+You should use this if there are certain screens or functionality that you don't want all users to have access to.

-- You can also create conditions that affect who or when people can add and edit data
+3. You can also create conditions that affect who can add and edit data, and when they can do so.

-Filtering & Visibility conditions are NOT security features.
-When you hide tabs, components, or filter out items in lists, the data is still accessible on your device.
+Filtering and Visibility conditions are NOT security features.
+When you hide tabs, components, or filter out items in lists, the data is still accessible on the user's device.
 Read our Security Guide to learn how to protect sensitive data.

 Filtering